atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

     6. Pod handles request

 !!!info "Request body size"
     By default the maximum allowed size for the request body is set to `250MB`.
 If the size in a request exceeds the maximum size of the client request body, an `413` error will be returned to the client.
-If the maximum request body can be configured by changing the value of `maxBodySize` in `values.yaml`.
+The maximum request body can be configured by changing the value of `maxBodySize` in `values.yaml`.

 ## :material-folder-home: Volumes
 The Data Center products make use of filesystem storage.
-Each DC node has its own "local-home" volume, and all nodes in the DC cluster share a single "shared-home" volume.
+Each DC node has its own `local-home` volume, and all nodes in the DC cluster share a single `shared-home` volume.

-By default, the Helm charts will configure all of these volumes as ephemeral "emptyDir" volumes.
+By default, the Helm charts will configure all of these volumes as ephemeral [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir){.external} volumes.
 This makes it possible to install the charts without configuring any volume management, but comes with two big caveats:

-Any data stored in the local-home or shared-home will be lost every time a pod starts.
-Whilst the data that is stored in local-home can generally be regenerated (e.g. from the database), this can be very a very expensive process that sometimes required manual intervention.
+1. Any data stored in the `local-home` or `shared-home` will be lost every time a pod starts.
+1. Whilst the data that is stored in `local-home` can generally be regenerated (e.g. from the database), this can be a very expensive process that sometimes requires manual intervention.

-The shared-home volume will not actually be shared between multiple nodes in the DC cluster.
-Whilst this may not immediately prevent scaling the DC cluster up to multiple nodes, certain critical functionality of the products relies on the shared filesystem working as expected.

-For these reasons, the default volume configuration of the Helm charts is suitable only for running a single DC node for evaluation purposes.
-Proper volume management needs to be configured in order for the data to survive restarts, and for multi-node DC clusters to operate correctly.
+For these reasons, the default volume configuration of the Helm charts is suitable only for running a single DC pod for evaluation purposes.
+Proper volume management needs to be configured in order for the data to survive restarts, and for multi-pod DC clusters to operate correctly.

-While you are free to configure your Kubernetes volume management in any way you wish, within the constraints imposed by the products, the recommended setup is to use Kubernetes `PersistentVolumes` and `PersistentVolumeClaims`.
-The `local-home` volume requires a `PersistentVolume` with `ReadWriteOnce (RWO)` capability, and `shared-home` requires a `PersistentVolume` with `ReadWriteMany (RWX)` capability.
-Typically, this will be an NFS volume provided as part of your infrastructure, but some public-cloud Kubernetes engines provide their own RWX volumes (e.g. AzureFile, ElasticFileStore).
+While you are free to configure your Kubernetes volume management in any way you wish, within the constraints imposed by the products, the recommended setup is to use Kubernetes [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/){.external} and `PersistentVolumeClaims`.

+The `local-home` volume requires a `PersistentVolume` with [ReadWriteOnce (RWO)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes){.external} capability, and `shared-home` requires a `PersistentVolume` with [ReadWriteMany (RWX)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes){.external} capability.
+Typically, this will be an NFS volume provided as part of your infrastructure, but some public-cloud Kubernetes engines provide their own `RWX` volumes (e.g. [AWS EFS](https://aws.amazon.com/efs/){.external} and [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external}).
 While this entails a higher upfront setup effort, it gives the best flexibility.

 ### Volumes configuration
 By default, the charts will configure the `local-home` and `shared-home` values as follows: